microsoft/FluidFramework/build-tools/talks/2022-build-tools-refresh.md

 # Problems with current tools

-Maintenance costs – adding new commands and functionality differs between the tools
+- **Maintenance costs** – adding new commands and functionality differs between the tools

-Unclear/inconsistent CLI (quick: what is the difference between `bump --release` and `bump --releaseBump`?)
+- **Unclear/inconsistent CLI** (quick: what is the difference between `bump --release` and `bump --releaseBump`?)

-Unclear scope – some tools work on the whole repo, some on individual release groups, some are for applying policy, some are used only in the release process, etc.
+- **Unclear scope** – some tools work on the whole repo, some on individual release groups, some are for applying policy, some are used only in the release process, etc.

+---

+# Problems with current tools

-Poor code hygiene – very little linting, testing, and few doc strings and comments
+- **Poor code hygiene** – very little linting, testing, and few doc strings and comments

-Cruft – some tools and flags are no longer needed, especially with the 2.0+ release process
+- **Cruft** – some tools and flags are no longer needed, especially with the 2.0+ release process

 ---